openedx/open-edx-proposals/oeps/architectural-decisions/oep-0031-arch-i18n.rst

 Currency localization
 =====================

 We should correctly localize currency, which is an issue of country rather than language, and reliant on having an accurate currency conversion service.
-This is beyond the scope of our i18n libary.
+This is beyond the scope of our i18n library.

 ======================
 Consistent terminology